coder/coder/docs/templates/modules.md

 If you are importing a module from a private git repository, the Coder server or [provisioner](../admin/provisioners.md) needs git credentials.
-Since this token will only be used for cloning your repositories with modules, it is best to create a token with limited access to repositories and no extra permissions.
-In GitHub, you can generate a [fine-grained token](https://docs.github.com/en/rest/overview/permissions-required-for-fine-grained-personal-access-tokens?apiVersion=2022-11-28) with read only access to repos.
+Since this token will only be used for cloning your repositories with modules, it is best to create a token with access limited to the repository and no extra permissions.
+In GitHub, you can generate a [fine-grained token](https://docs.github.com/en/rest/overview/permissions-required-for-fine-grained-personal-access-tokens?apiVersion=2022-11-28) with read only access to the necessary repos.

-If you are running Coder on a VM, make sure that you have `git` installed and the `coder` user has access to the following files
+If you are running Coder on a VM, make sure that you have `git` installed and the `coder` user has access to the following files:

 ```sh
 # /home/coder/.gitconfig